 What if it’s a Holy Communion service?

-On two Sundays each quarter we have a service of Holy Communion.
 All who wish to celebrate their love of Jesus are welcome to share in the bread and non-alcoholic wine.
 You do not have to be a member of the Methodist Church or even to have been baptised.
 The Communion table is Christ’s table and this celebration of Jesus’s Last Supper with his disciples is open to all to share.
 However, you may prefer not to receive the bread and the wine and simply opt to receive a blessing.

 What happens if I need to go out?